Kakavand District

 Kakavand District (بخش کاکاوند) is in Delfan County, Lorestan province, Iran.
 Its capital is the city of Haft Cheshmeh.

 History

-After the 2006 National Census, the village of Haft Cheshmeh was elevated to the status of a city.
+The village of Haft Cheshmeh was converted to a city in 2010.
 In 2022, Itivand-e Jonubi and Itivand-e Shomali Rural Districts were separated from the district in the formation of Itivand District.

 Demographics

-At the time of the 2006 census, the district's population was 23,598 in 4,574 households.
+At the time of the 2006 National Census, the district's population was 23,598 in 4,574 households.
 The following census in 2011 counted 21,837 people in 5,172 households.
 The 2016 census measured the population of the district as 19,127 inhabitants in 5,284 households.